favonia/cloudflare-ddns/docs/design/core/configuration-design.markdown

 ## Diagnostics

 Diagnostics must identify which value or setting they describe.
 A warning about an accepted value must not imply that the complete candidate has passed validation.

+When implementations are similarly simple and predictable, prefer the one that omits secondary warnings likely to distract from correcting fatal configuration errors.